Thomas-Duggan/Dosirak-LiFT/README.md

 - Add ability to install custom videos not from WPE
 - Add settings for Internet Stability Graph
 - Remove reliance on shell temp folder
+- Add failsafe in case logo.png is deleted

 ## Purpose